jwpconsulting/projectify/frontend/src/messages/en/help/labels.md

 # Delete a label

+To delete a label, go to your workspace settings and navigate to the **Labels** tab.
-In order to delete a task, click the label section in the side menu and hover over any label.
-Click the delete icon that appears and confirm your choice to delete this label.
+Click the **Delete** button next to the label you want to remove and confirm your choice to delete this label.